 Consider a “secure attachment” as an excellent first start in life.
 Imagine the brain and physiology of a newborn as a lump of clay, waiting to be molded.
-The first “moldings” occur in the interactions with the most important people in the universe to a vulnerable baby, your mom initially but very soon after your dad or other primary caregivers.
-If the stage is set for a secure attachment, there exists a sensitivity of care during infancy and toddler-hood.
+The clay begins to be formed in the interactions with the most important people to you as a vulnerable baby.
+How they responded to you, cuddled you, took care of you and created safety for you lends itself to your attachment style.

-Your earliest and most crucial relationships can color the lens of your perception of relationship to self and the world.
-Consider the “glass half full” vs “glass half empty” analogy.
-Another way to look at it is this: Children tend to make a determination of their inherent value based on the messages they receive, either indirectly or directly.
+Your earliest and most crucial relationships color the lens of your perception of so much; relationship to self, others and the world.
+Children tend to make a determination of their inherent value based on the messages they receive, either indirectly or directly by these important people.
 John Bowlby, who did extensive research on infant attachment described it as a “lasting psychological connectedness between human beings.”
 Infants without a secure connection can become children, teens and finally adults who question themselves, others and the world around them

-There’s a lot written on the deficits associated with having less than a “secure attachment.”
-This makes some sense considering these “deficits” are often at the root of people’s distress, emotionally and relationally.
-This time, let’s shine the light on the benefits of a secure attachment.
-As you read on, consider yourself and people you know.
+There’s a lot written on the vulnerabilities associated with not having a secure attachment style.
+The challenges are often at the root of people’s distress, emotionally and relationally.
+Here are some of the benefits of a secure attachment.

-If you had a secure attachment during your earliest years, consider yourself very fortunate.
-You received an invaluable, life changing gift.
+If you had a secure attachment during your earliest years, that’s great!
+You received an invaluable gift.

-If unsure of your attachment style, a clue can often be found in how you navigate your intimate adult relationships.
-See the article, Relationship Roadblocks?
+If you’re unsure of your attachment style, clues can often be found in how you navigate your intimate adult relationships.
+See Relationship Roadblocks?
 Consider Your Attachment Style for a mini self-assessment.